How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 Highest sponsored post rate based on pageviews (US & Canadian bloggers only)

-Highest sponsored post rate based on pageviews (UK)
+Highest sponsored post rate based on pageviews (UK bloggers only)

 Analysis